idg1293-2025/oblig3-group-3-chanyaupdate/README.txt

 These adjustments allowed the story to evolve naturally as users scrolled, matching the intended emotional pacing and creating a seamless transition between scenes.

+UPDATE:
+- I kept the java the same for the scroll trigger but added spesific ones for dialogs and interactivity